 However, none of that is to persuade you from one product to the other.
 Roku is a great device, especially if you’re an avid music junkie.
 Streaming music from a Roku is user-friendly, convenient, and allows you to tap into apps that offer free membership like Pandora.
 For this feature alone, we think Roku may have the edge over the other devices if easy music streaming is a priority in your household.

 The Bottom Line

 Some people are traditionalists in that they want the security blanket of live television.
 However, more people are happy to jump the cable ship for a more cost-effective option.
 The efficiency, cost, and convenience of online apps and streaming devices allow you to expand your viewing horizons beyond the limits of your family room. ,

 With the convenience of smartphones, you can watch anytime and anywhere, as long as you have a secure Wi-Fi connection.
 The benefits of streaming devices and purchased apps far outweigh the burdensome obligations of your monthly cable bill.
 So cut the cord, and take a jump into the deep end of the cable-free movement!

 Each allows us to watch whatever we want, whenever we want.
 We no longer have to set up our TiVo or wait through commercials.
 We can stream our favorite shows ad-free at 2 am when we get off work — no more plugging our ears to avoid the spoilers.
 We’re caught up with the rest of the world, and all it took was the click of a few buttons.

 With the abundant options available, it’s difficult to navigate which alternative to cable tv is the best.
-Many of us end up utilizing several of the available choices to allow us access to everything we want.
-However, ultimately, this isn’t always the best or most cost-efficient way of handling your streaming choices.
+Many of us utilize several of the available choices to allow us access to everything we want.
+However, this isn’t always the best or most cost-efficient way of handling your streaming choices.